Ascariel/UdacityProject4GameDesign/README.md

 4. When all 9 squares are full, the game is over.
 If no player has 3 marks in a row, the game ends in a tie.

+5. Scores are kept as the number of games each user has won.
+Users with higher wins get ranked top.

+## Score Keeping

+- ** Score keeping is very simple for this game, everytime a user wins, his games_won score increases by one.
+Unfinished, lost or tied games do not affect this score and are not registered.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.